Pollux-digital-twin/pollux-documentation/README.md

 Web based documentation repository of the POLLUX Digital Twin

+The online version can be found here: https://pollux-digital-twin.readthedocs.io/en/latest

 ## Bug reports and discussions

 If you think you found a bug, feel free to open an [issue](https://github.com/Pollux-digital-twin/pollux-documentation/issues).